revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

-1. Design an angular application with the following criteria.
+1.Design an angular application with the following criteria.
     - `/login` needs to be the login page or template
     - `/register` need to be the register page or template